 While authors can certainly index their own books, hiring a professional indexer is recommended.
 Even though authors are the experts on their books, they are often 'too close' to the material to be able to think from the perspective of a reader.
 An indexer bridges the gap between author and reader, accurately relating the concepts of a text and maximizing readers' ability to retrieve those concepts.
 The index is also prepared in the final steps of publication, and an author can understandably be so exhausted with the whole process that hiring an indexer is a welcome option.
 Furthermore, authors are likely unfamiliar with the standards and methodology behind indexing, making a professional indexer's expertise indispensable.

 No, a computer cannot create an index, though a program could generate a simple concordance or keyword list.
 As stated above, an index is a complex analysis of a text, and a computer cannot identify related ideas the way the human mind can.
 That being said, computer software can greatly aid the process of creating an index.
 There are a few indexing programs available, and I use Cindex to write indexes.
 The software handles such tasks as formatting, style, and sorting, allowing the indexer to focus on the analytical tasks.

 How much does an index cost?

-The cost of an index depends on several factors, such as the type of book (i.e. trade book, scholarly, textbook, etc.), text density, and length of requested index.
+The cost of an index depends on several factors, such as the type of book (i.e. trade book, scholarly, textbook, etc.), text density, and deadline.
 Rates are approximately $3-6 per page.
 For a more exact quote, please send me a sample chapter or two from the middle of the book, as well as deadline information and the approximate number of indexable pages.